 Major road network schemes

 Major Road Network schemes are defined as road schemes valued at £20-£50 million which will be taken forward by the respective local authorities within Peninsula Transport with funding from the Department of Transport.
 Peninsula Transport has identified six schemes which it has put forward for the period 2020-2024 for funding.
-These are: A382 Drumbridges to Newton Abbot, A374/A386/A3064 Plymouth MRN Phase I, A39 Atlantic highway (Camelford Bypass), A39/A361 Roundswell to Bishop’s Tawton (North Devon Link Road Phase 2), A361 Glastonbury and Pilton pinch points and A379 Exeter Outer Ring Road
+These are: A382 Drumbridges to Newton Abbot, A374/A386/A3064 Plymouth MRN Phase I, A39 Atlantic highway (Camelford Bypass), A39/A361 Roundswell to Bishop’s Tawton (North Devon Link Road Phase 2) and A379 Exeter Outer Ring Road

 A382 Drumbridges to Newton Abbot

 The A382 (18,000 AADT, 3% HGV) links Newton Abbot to the A38, Heathfield Industrial Estate and beyond.
 The road is sub-standard, has a high collision rate and there are no pedestrian or cycle facilities along its length.
 These issues are preventing planned development in the Newton Abbot growth area.
 Proposed improvements include: widening to dual carriageway, Trago roundabout to Drumbridges; realignment/widening to 10-metres, Trago roundabout to Forches Cross; improving junctions at Trago, Forches Cross and Whitehill Cross; construction of Jetty Marsh II; new pedestrian/cycle path from Drumbridges to Forches Cross and along Jetty Marsh II; widening of Exeter Road to 6-metres and shared pedestrian/cycle path.